haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Additional restraints for multi-chain proteins

 As an antibody consists of two separate chains, it is important to define a few distance restraints to keep them together during the high temperature flexible refinement stage of HADDOCK otherwise they might slightly drift appart.
-This can easily be done using the `haddock3-restraints restrain_bodies` subcommand.
+This can easily be done using the `haddock3-restraints restrain_bodies` sub-command.

 <a class="prompt prompt-cmd">
 haddock3-restraints restrain_bodies 4G6K_clean.pdb > antibody-unambig.tbl